harshith1118/nascom/README.md

 MediTestAI is an AI-powered system that automatically converts healthcare software requirements into compliant, traceable test cases integrated with enterprise toolchains.

+## Recent Improvements

+We've recently made significant improvements to the test case generation reliability:
+- Enhanced AI prompts for more consistent output
+- Improved error handling and user feedback
+- Better parsing of AI responses
+- More robust validation of generated test cases

 ## Quick Start

 1. Install dependencies: